Home » Blog » Healthcare Jobs with a Business Degree

 Bachelor of Business Administration

-“Healthcare, especially in the U.S., is a business,” Peterson says.
+“Healthcare, especially in the U.S., is a business,” Peterson said.
 “Healthcare organizations need experts to make that business run.”
 Education in business can help prepare you to do just that.

 With a Bachelor of Business Administration (BBA), you will learn general business skills, from economics and accounting to management and finance.
 This major prepares you for a wide variety of fields and positions.
 This degree typically takes four years to complete.